-On: People Pleasing and Group Therapy
+On People Pleasing & Group Therapy

 When people think about starting therapy, they usually picture sitting one-on-one with a therapist.
 Fewer people are aware of group therapy, and even fewer understand how impactful a process group can be, especially for people who are used to putting others first.